 - Should your student be placed in a course, your student will be removed from all other wait-lists.
 Students cannot be placed in a course and on a wait-list at the same time.

-Unfortunately, because it depends on factors out of our control, we cannot provide more specific information about how long you might be wait-listed or how likely it is that you will be offered a placement.
+Unfortunately, because it depends on factors out of our control, we cannot provide more specific information about how long your student might be wait-listed or how likely it is that you will be offered a placement.
 Those decisions are dependent on other students canceling.